DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 They stared at one another.
 Not as enemies.
 Not even as rivals.

-Just as two women who had walked deeper into the unknown than most—and had come back with different scars.
+Just as two women who had walked deeper into the unknown than mostâ€”and had come back with different scars.

 Outside, beneath kilometers of earth and crystal, a pulse of fragmented thought drifted upward.